hazardcookie/guardian/README.md

 - **UUPS upgradeable** (proxy pattern, upgradable logic)
 - **Ownable** (Fireblocks/multisig admin)
 - **Whitelist**: Only approved market-makers can swap
+- **Supply management**: Designated supply managers can fund or withdraw RLUSD/USDC reserves
 - **SafeERC20**: Robust token transfers, reentrancy protection
 - **Decimal-aware**: Handles RLUSD (18 decimals) ↔ USDC (6 decimals) precisely
 - **Emergency rescue**: Owner can recover any ERC20 tokens sent to the contract

+---

+## Supply Management Feature

+The RLUSDGuardian contract supports a **supply manager** role, in addition to the owner and whitelisted market-makers.
+Supply managers are trusted addresses (e.g., treasury operators or bots) that can:

+- **Fund the contract's RLUSD or USDC reserves** (deposit tokens into the contract)
+- **Withdraw RLUSD or USDC from the contract's reserves** (to any address)

+This allows for flexible, secure management of the contract's liquidity without giving full admin rights.

+### Managing Supply Managers

+- Only the contract **owner** can add or remove supply managers.
+- Supply managers are tracked in a mapping and can be queried.

+#### Key Functions

+- `addSupplyManager(address account)`: Owner-only.
+Grants supply manager role.
+- `removeSupplyManager(address account)`: Owner-only.
+Revokes supply manager role.
+- `isSupplyManager(address account)`: View.
+Checks if an address is a supply manager.
+- `fundReserve(address token, uint256 amount)`: Supply manager or owner.
+Deposit RLUSD or USDC into the contract.
+- `withdrawReserve(address token, uint256 amount, address to)`: Supply manager or owner.
+Withdraw RLUSD or USDC to any address.

+See the contract and tests for full details and edge cases.

 ---